panique/pdo-debug/README.md

 # pdo-debug

 Shows the SQL query constructed by PDO.
-Yeah!
+Seriously.
 The magic behind: A simple function that combines your parameters and the raw query.
-Please note that this is not a 100% perfect emulation, but it does the job for most common daily tasks.
+Please note that this is just an emulation, not the "real" result of PDO, but it does the job for nearly all common daily tasks.
 Way better than NOTHING!

 ## Features